magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 The registry allows efficient serialization/deserialization of telemetry.
 LwM2M Protocol defines process of device registration, configuration, management and firmware/software updates.

-ThingsBoard implements both LwM2M server and bootstrap server that supports plain UDP and DTLS (secure transport over UDP).
+IoT Hub implements both LwM2M server and bootstrap server that supports plain UDP and DTLS (secure transport over UDP).
-ThingsBoard allows you to provision own LwM2M models (objects and resources) and [map](TODO) those objects to ThingsBoard [telemetry](TODO) and [attributes](TODO).
+IoT Hub allows you to provision own LwM2M models (objects and resources) and [map](TODO) those objects to IoT Hub [telemetry](TODO) and [attributes](TODO).
 The platform also supports typical [LwM2M commands](TODO) using RPC calls.

 ## Getting started

-This part of documentation covers provisioning of your first LwM2M device in ThingsBoard.
+This part of documentation covers provisioning of your first LwM2M device in IoT Hub.
 We will use [Eclipse Wakaama](https://github.com/eclipse/wakaama#test-client-example) test client to simulate LwM2M device.

 ### Step 1.
 Upload LwM2M models